-Whenever Rob and I go to the farmer’s market together, my husband will without fail wander off to buy cookies, taste-test random cheeses and strike up conversations with people just so that he can pet their dogs.
+Whenever Roby and I go to the farmer’s market together, Roby will almost always wander off to buy cookies, taste-test random cheeses and strike up conversations with people just so he can pet their dogs.
 Basically, he’s of no help when it comes to buying groceries for the week.

 Our most recent trip to the market was different though.
 When Roby was ready to leave he found me and proudly showed me his purchase: two zucchini and two yellow squash.
 No cookies.
 I was surprised and also, secretly pleased.
 Ok, maybe I wasn’t so secretive about it.

-While there are a ton of things you can do with squash, I decided to do what I alwaysss do with my vegetables.
-I made the squash it into a “thoran.”
+While there are a ton of things you can do with squash, I decided to do what I always do with my vegetables.
+I turned the squash it into a “thoran.”

 If you don’t know what thoran is, let me explain.
 Thoran is a Keralite dish that’s made by mixing several ingredients together and then stir-frying it all into a tasty dish.
 You typically chop up vegetables or grate them and then mix them with grated coconut, curry leaves, serrano peppers, onion and spices.
 The ingredients and directions change slightly depending on what vegetable you’re cooking.
 I make my veggies this way fairly often because it’s easy and awesome.